chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 ## 2. New Site Design

+The previous design of my site lasted me for a solid five years, and I quite liked it.
+However, I increasingly ran into a issues with it—issues that I have run into with *every* design of my website so far.
+I have many different interests (as suggested by my site title!) and on every previous iteration of the site I attempted to segment my content by *subject*.
+But while *some* pieces clearly belonged in one category and not another—a post about some TypeScript code was definitely in *Tech* and not *Theology*—a great many of my posts were *not* so easily bracketed.
+Under which category should I file an essay on a Christian ethic of tech?

+The primary mandate for this redesign, then, was to accomodate that variety.
+I am now sectioning the site by *medium*, instead of by *subject*:

+- General blog posts (of whatever length) go in [Journal]
+- Essays—actual essays!—go in [Essays]
+- Book reviews, quotes, and the like go in [Library]
+- Information about my podcasting lives at [Podcasts]
+- Photos go under [Photography]
+- Ongoing projects, series, etc. will be displayed under [Projects]

+As an orthogonal layer of taxonomy over this, I have *tags*.
+This means I

+Once I had started down the road of designing this new information hierarchy, I took the opportunity to rethink the basic navigation and layout of the site.
+While I liked a lot about the typography of the previous design, it was showing its age.
+Although I had made some tweaks along the way, I had beeng working with the same underlying structure and layout since [v3], back in 2012!

 ## 3. New Site Tech

 The previous version of the site was built on [Pelican].
 This version is built on [Eleventy].
 Long-time readers will recall that once upon a time, ages ago (that is: in 2016) I set out to build [my own static site generator][lx].
 My aspirations for that project, much deferred, ended up substantially delaying my ultimate work to relaunch this site: because my goal all along was to be able to relaunch using my own tool.
 That dream is not dead.
 But it is deferred.
 I have a lot of thoughts about what a tool in this space can and should look like.
 Eleventy gets a lot right!
 It also has a few (significant-to-me) frustrations.